seamapi/docs/docs/api-clients/devices/delete-device.md

 {% endhint %}

 {% hint style="info" %}
-Deleting a device will prevent that device from appearing again in your workspace.
+Deleting a device prevents that device from appearing again in your workspace.
 The only way to recover a deleted device is to delete the entire connected account.

 Seam recommends unmanaging a device instead of deleting it.
 {% endhint %}